VertexFramework/vertex-4-polaris/README.md

 ### Main

-* Independent of development environment
+* Independent of development environment.
-* Every template based on `makefile`
+* Every template based on `makefile`.
-* Maximum standardization, performance and expressiveness
+* Maximum standardization, performance and expressiveness.